 ABOUT THE ARTIST

-Allowing wabi sabi imperfections, reveling in play and process to dictate the next steps, Martha Main is an artist and designer based in Savannah, GA.
-Inspired by the marsh, wide open spaces and rolling clouds, she creates abstracted landscapes in a monochrome palette.
+Embracing wabi-sabi imperfections and letting process lead the way, Martha Main is an artist and designer based in Savannah, GA.
+Inspired by the marsh, shifting horizons, and rolling clouds, she creates abstracted landscapes in a monochrome palette — memories of place rather than exact coordinates.

-Formally trained as a graphic designer at Rhode Island School of Design (2010), and working remotely 9-5 as a Director of Creative Operations, the painting practice introduces play, exploration, and connection to the hands that isn’t present in the day-to-day busyness.
-When not behind a computer screen or painting with blues, Martha can be found with her husband and dog walking a nature trail or cooking in the kitchen.
+Formally trained in graphic design at Rhode Island School of Design (2010) and now working remotely as a Director of Creative Operations, her painting practice offers a counterbalance — an invitation to play, explore, and work with her hands beyond the structured rhythms of the workday.
+When not behind a screen or painting in deep blues, she can be found walking nature trails with her husband and dog or experimenting in the kitchen.

 ON BLUE